vasekp/genetic/README.md

 # Introduction

-This is a simple genetic algorithm framework written in C++11 and intending to be generic, thread-safe and simple to use.
+This is a simple genetic algorithm framework written in C++14 and intending to be generic, thread-safe and simple to use.
 The encoding, and indeed any internal structure of the candidate and fitness, are completely up to the particular implementation.
-At the moment a total ordering of candidates must be available, however, limiting the use to single-objective optimization schemes.
+Both single- and multi-objective searches are supported.

-The header currently declares a virtual ICandidate class template, meant to be specialized and derived from, and a Population class template supporting adding candidates one by one or using a generating function, merging populations, some statistics and more.
-An algorithm is provided for rank-based selection with tunable exponential decay of selection probability in rank but other selection methods can be provided.
+The header currently declares a virtual `Candidate` class template, meant to be specialized and derived from, and a `Population` class template supporting adding candidates one by one or using a generating function, merging populations, several methods of selection, some statistics, and more.

 Two examples are provided: a regular expression-based string classifier and an approximate reversible binary quantum circuit search.